The easiest Crock-pot soup for soup season!

 Tap stars to rate!

-5 from 19 votes
+4.95 from 53 votes

 Crock-Pot Chicken Tortilla Soup

-Crock-Pot Chicken Tortilla Soup is a super easy and healthy recipe for busy weeknights.
+Crock-Pot Chicken Tortilla Soup is a super easy and tasty recipe for busy weeknights.
 Simply combine chicken, taco seasoning, broth, salsa, and canned corn and beans in your slow cooker before you leave for the day and come home to a Mexican dish your whole family will enjoy.

 Crock-Pot chicken tortilla soup with fresh cilantro, sliced avocados, and sour cream on top.